 What are the best hikes for families in Big Bend National Park?

-The best hikes for families in Big Bend National Park are Santa Elena Canyon and the Hot Springs trails.
-Both these trails are relatively short, easy, and provide lots of interesting things to see and do for children of all ages.
+The best hikes for families in Big Bend National Park are Santa Elena Canyon, the Hot Springs trail, and the Nature Trail at Rio Grande Village.
+All these trails are relatively short, easy, and provide lots of interesting things to see and do for children of all ages.

 More Related Hiking Articles on PlanetWare.com